Florents-Tselai/cookiecutter-postgres-extension/README.md

 ## Installation

 You'll need to have [cookiecutter](https://cookiecutter.readthedocs.io/) installed.
-I recommend pipx for this:

     pip install cookiecutter
     or